DIY St Patrick’s Day Gnomes (How to Make an Irish Gnome)

 Three gnomes from a blog post about DIY Irish Gnomes.

 Top of the morning to you, matey!
-Here’s an enchanting inspiration; handmade Irish Gnomes DIY for St Patrick’s Day.
+Here’s a little enchanting inspiration, handmade Irish Gnomes DIY for St Patrick’s Day.

-So, let’s get on with it; it’s no use boiling your cabbage twice. 😂
+These festive gnomes are full of charm, personality, and just the right touch of Irish whimsy to brighten your home for the holiday.
+So, let’s get on with it, it’s no use boiling your cabbage twice. 😂

 A Celtic gnome from a blog post about DIY Irish Gnomes.